Wilhelm Florin: Weimar years

-When the USPD itself split in 1920 Florin was a part of the left-wing faction that joined Germany's fledgling Communist Party (KPD / Kommunistische Partei Deutschlands).
+When the USPD itself split in 1920 Florin was a part of the left-wing faction that joined Germany's fledgling Communist Party of Germany (KPD).
 Between 1918 and 1920 Florin was a member of the Works Council at a Cologne river-ship yard.
 He was also a Works Council leader at the gas-engine factory where he worked in the early 1920s, and continued as a volunteer union activist till 1923.
 That was the year in which, at the instigation of Eugen Eppstein, Florin was appointed Leader of the KPD Organisation and Publicity Department for the Middle-Rhine region, an appointment that was formally terminated at the end of that year when the French, who were still occupying the Rhineland militarily, expelled him from the region.
 Florin nevertheless continued, now illegally, with his political activities.

-1924 saw a change of leadership in the German Communist Party, with Ernst Thälmann increasingly in the ascendant.
-Party strategy was now more closely aligned with that of allies in Moscow, as the German Commiunists abandoned the goal of immediate revolution, and decided to participate in the country's emerging democracy.
-Wilhelm Florin was selected as a parliamentary candidate at the start of 1924 and was elected to the Reichstag in May 1924: he remained a prominent KPD member of it until 1933.
-While a Reichstag deputy he was at the same time temporarily serving as the party's Head of Policy for the Thuringia and Upper Silesia regions.
+1924 saw a change of leadership in the KPD, with Ernst Thälmann increasingly in the ascendant.
+Party strategy was now more closely aligned with that of allies in Moscow, as the KPD abandoned the goal of immediate revolution, and decided to participate in the country's emerging democracy.
+Wilhelm Florin was selected as a parliamentary candidate at the start of 1924 and was elected to the Reichstag in May 1924; he remained a prominent KPD member of the body until 1933.
+While a Reichstag deputy he was at the same time temporarily serving as the party's political leader for the Thuringia and Upper Silesia regions.

 Following interventions by Josef Stalin, Ruth Fischer and Arkadi Maslow were removed from the party leadership team in Germany.
-Florin stood by Ernst Thälmann and, starting in 1925, undertook a reorganisation of the faction-riven Ruhr region Communist party, which he took over and which, by 1932, was following the Stalinist line.
+Florin stood by Ernst Thälmann and was appointed political leader of the party's faction-ridden Ruhr district in 1925.
+He oversaw a reorganisation that saw it following the Stalinist line by 1932.
 Florin was re-elected to the party central committee in 1927 and to the politburo in 1929, while the party press took to calling him "Leader of the Ruhr Proletariat" ("Führer des Ruhrproletariats").
-In 1932 he replaced Walter Ulbricht as Head of Policy in the party's Berlin-Brandenburg region.
-"Die Rote Fahne", the communist party newspaper, celebrated the development by now calling him "Leader of the Berlin-Brandenburg Proletariat" ("Führer des Berlin-Brandenburger Proletariats").
+In 1932 he replaced Walter Ulbricht as political leader in the party's Berlin-Brandenburg region.
+Die Rote Fahne, the party newspaper, celebrated the development by now calling him "Leader of the Berlin-Brandenburg Proletariat" ("Führer des Berlin-Brandenburger Proletariats").